 This document lists all data audit checks completed on V4 data that is either uploaded to AROC through AROC Online Services OR entered directly into the AROC Online Services Data Entry System.

 AROC Impairment Coding Guidelines

-The AROC impairment code should reflect the primary reason for the patient’s current episode of rehabilitation care.
+The AROC impairment code should reflect the primary reason for the patient’s/child's current episode of rehabilitation care.
 It is best practice for the impairment code to be allocated by the rehabilitation physician (or physician with an interest in rehabilitation) or an experienced clinician and it should never be allocated by a non-clinical member of staff.
 AROC recommends using the impairment coding guidelines, which include examples of aetiologic diagnoses that could underpin each impairment.
 This list is not exhaustive.